 When I was a kid, I never liked going to my friends’ houses.
 I always had my friends over to my house, because they had regular parents (which was intimidating to me).
 There seemed to be all these rules and stuff, which made me nervous.
 So, we always had a house full of friends.

-Strangely enough, although me and my sister grew up in a house where there was lots drug and alcohol abuse going on, neither of us drink alcohol or do any sort of drugs.
+Strangely enough, although my sister and I grew up in a house where there was lots drug and alcohol abuse going on, neither of us drinks alcohol or do any sort of drugs.
 I think maybe when you’ve seen the “not so fun side of partying”, it doesn’t look nearly as appealing.
-As a teenager, I can remember stepping over people passed out in our living room floor so I could get to work, plus I always knew I would turn into the worst drug addict ever.
+As a teenager, I can remember stepping over people passed out on our living room floor so I could get to work, plus I always knew I would turn into the worst drug addict ever.
 Just ask anyone that knows me…I’m most definitely an addict (just minus the drugs!
 Hahaha) I’m over the top with everything.

 There are some “deep psychological theories” about people being attracted to others with emotional rhythms that are similar to the people from their childhood.
 So, if you think about it this way, I’m just comfortable being around addicts and alcoholics.
 In fact, “normal people”make me feel awkward.

 If you’re from the south then you could say “bless her heart, she just don’t know no better”!